the Stabilizer Problem

 I knew in any case—if you'll forgive the trite observation—that from failure at least comes knowledge, and often the most important part of getting somewhere is putting a first foot in front of the other.
 So I set the following design objectives for a Norbauer-type stabilizer:

-• Total elimination of rattle and ticking, without recourse to grease or lubrication
+- Total elimination of rattle and ticking, without recourse to grease (used for its viscoelastic properties rather than a true lubricating effect)

 It should be noted that, by the time I began this project, the Seneca keyboard for which these stabilizers were intended had already surmounted a number of hard engineering hurdles, not least of which was the creation of my own capacitive PCB platform and firmware.
 The overall keyboard was, as I perceived it then, already 90% done.
 The stabilizers were merely "the last little 10%" to get the whole product to be perfect.